Enys Men: Critical response

+David Fear of Rolling Stone suggested the film could be a "future cult classic" and compared it The Shining (1980), later ranking it as the fifth best horror film of the year.
 In an article for Far Out, Calum Russell wrote that Enys Men feels "like the spiritual continuation of Bait", Jenkin's previous film, and "more like an innovative art installation than a piece of narrative fiction".